evolvedbinary/hsg-project-wiki/Setup.md

         brew tap caskroom/versions

-        brew cask install zulu8 github oxygen-xml-editor exist-db
+        brew cask install java exist-db github oxygen-xml-editor

         brew install ant git node node@10

         npm install -g gulp bower

     When prompted, enter the password for your user account.
-You will now find oXygen XML Editor and GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
+You will now find eXist-db, oXygen XML Editor, and GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
 To find the application in Finder, select `Go > Home > Applications`.
-Drag the oXygen XML Editor and GitHub Desktop icons into your Dock so you can always get to them easily.
+Drag the eXist-db, oXygen XML Editor, and GitHub Desktop icons into your Dock so you can always get to them easily.

+1. We need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
+  - Click on eXist's dock icon.
+  - A dialog box will open asking if you want to open eXist.
+Select "Open."
+  - eXist's dock icon will stop bouncing.
+  - Click on eXist's dock icon again.
+  - A dialog box will open showing eXist's configuration properties.
+Select "Save."
+When prompted to create the data directory or confirm the location of the data directory, select "OK."
+  - The eXist splash screen will appear as eXist completes its startup routine.
+  - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit", and right click on eXist's dock icon and select "Quit".

 1. Start oXygen and paste in the license key provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist) when prompted.